AndreasAvgou/Machine-Learning-Projects/README.md

-# Machine-Learning-Projects
+# Data Science Projects
-Summary of all machine learning projects that i have done
+Summary of all data science projects that i made